 It can be handy when comparing offers to check how many kilowatt hours (kWh) you typically use in a billing cycle and, if possible, during peak seasons – i.e. winter and summer.

 The cheapest electricity plan will be different for everybody.
-It will depend on your circumstances, including where you live, your power consumption, and the distributor and available providers in your area.
+It will depend on your circumstances, including where you live, your power consumption, the distributor, and available providers in your area.

 With that in mind, getting a great deal on electricity and a plan that works for you isn’t just a case of finding the cheapest rates.
 Be sure to look at the big picture, including:

-For any commitment-phobes out there, the good news is that many plans these days come with no exit fees, so you can switch electricity providers at any time.
+For any commitment-phobes out there, the good news is that many plans these days come with no exit fees.

 As always, be sure to check the terms and conditions carefully before signing up for any contract.

-When you’ve compared all the offers and found the best one for your needs and budget, the rest is easy – simply contact the provider in question and they will organise everything for you.
+When you’ve compared all the offers and found one for your needs and budget, the rest is easy – simply contact the provider in question and they will organise everything for you.

 The switching process typically doesn’t take long, but it can vary across providers, so it’s a good idea to check.